r5atom/Saturday-Datascience/README.md

 Formally the way lots are handled in these kind of auction are by invitation to bid through a "tender".
 The difference is that bids in an auction are public, and in a tender they are not.
 It is a sort of silent auction.
 For simplicity I will use the term _auction_.

+[^2]
-[^2] _Feb 2019_: Another change on the results website: The URL now contains the name of the month.
+_Feb.
+2019_: Another change on the results website: The URL now contains the name of the month.
+_May 2019_: _Belastingdienst_ (IRS) now also lists auctions on DRZ website.
+URL has changed.